JackSlater99/ConstructionCostTracker-SoloProject/README.md

 - The app should display all the `Transaction`s that a user has made in a single view, with each `Transaction`'s amount, `Merchant` and `Tag`, as well as the total amount of all transactions.

 ## Extension Features
+- View all `Transaction`s by `Category` or `Supplier`.
+- Display Total amount of `Transaction`s for each cattegory.
+- Graph using Matplotlib to display total cost per per `Category`.

 ## Getting Started